Phala-Network/fat-contract-workshop/README.md

 # Fat Contract Workshop

-This is a simple workshop demonstrating how to write a Phala confidential-preserving ink! smart contract on Phala (a.k.a, _Fat Contract_).
+This is a workshop demonstrating how to write a *Fat Contract* with its HTTP request capability on Phala.

 ## Introduction